MoulderUtes/Personal_Manuals/README.md

-# Personal Manuals
+# Personal Wiki

 A bunch of notes on how to run a computer.
 Everything from file organization to setting up a git project.

 ## Getting Started

-Just read through the guides/manuals/theories they will explain it all
+Just read through the guides/wikis/theories they will explain it all

 ### Prerequisites